How Caustica works

 Quick start

-2. Pick a tool using the L / S / H toolbar (or press 1 / 2 / 3): Lens (deflects light), Source (emits light), or Hybrid (both at once, shown as a purple dot).
+2. Pick a creation tool in the plane viewer (or press 1 / 2 / 3): Lens (deflects light), Source (emits light), or Hybrid (both at once, shown as a purple dot).
+There is no separate select tool: click the highlighted tool again (or press Esc) to switch it off, and with no tool active a click or tap only selects and drags, so you can move objects around without risking creating a new one.

 Keyboard shortcuts